Lowry Mays: Career

-Texas A&M University
+Involvement with Texas A&M University

 Mays served on the Texas A&M Board of Regents from 1985 to 1991.
 He was reappointed to the Board of Regents in 2001 and served as chairman of the Board of Regents from 2003 to 2005.
 He was also a chair of the Presidential Library Committee and a member of the Committee on Buildings and Physical Plant and was the Board's special liaison to the Texas A&M Foundation.
 His final term on the Board of Regents expired on February 1, 2007.

-Mays donated a substantial amount of money to the school to improve the business department.
-In 1996, A&M rewarded him by renaming their business school, now Mays Business School, in his honor.
+Over the course of his life, Mays donated $40 million to Texas A&M, $15 million of which was directed towards the business department.
+In 1996, A&M renamed their business department Mays Business School.

 Personal life and death

-Mays served as a chairman of the United Way of San Antonio.
-He was also a member of the Associates Board at Harvard Business School.
-He was inducted into the Texas Business Hall of Fame in 1999.

 Mays was married to Peggy Pitman from 1959 until her death in November 2020.
 Together, they had four children, Kathy, Mark, Linda, and Randall Mays.
 They lived in San Antonio, Texas, where they oversaw the operations and giving of the Mays Family Foundation.
 His son-in-law, Michael McCaul, is a Republican congressman from Texas's 10th congressional district.

 Mays died in San Antonio on September 12, 2022, at age 87.